gitZac/digitalzac/wp-content/plugins/duplicator/readme.txt

 === Duplicator - WordPress Migration Plugin ===
 Contributors: corylamleorg, bobriley
-Tags: migration, backup, restore, move, migrate, duplicate, transfer, clone, automate, copy site Requires at least: 4.0
+Tags: migration, backup, duplicate, move, migrate, restore, transfer, clone, automate, copy site, migrator Requires at least: 4.0
-Tested up to: 4.9
+Tested up to: 5.4
 Requires PHP: 5.2.17
-Stable tag: 1.2.40
+Stable tag: 1.3.32
 License: GPLv2

 WordPress migration and backups are much easier with Duplicator!
 Clone, backup, move and transfer an entire site from one location to another.

 == Description ==

-> With over **10 million downloads** Duplicator successfully gives WordPress users the ability to migrate, copy, move or clone a site from one location to another and also serves as a simple backup utility.
+> With over **15 million downloads** Duplicator successfully gives WordPress users the ability to migrate, copy, move or clone a site from one location to another and also serves as a simple backup utility.
 Duplicator handles serialized and base64 serialized replacements.
 Standard WordPress migration and WordPress backups are easily handled by this plugin as are **zero downtime migrations**.

 For complete details visit [snapcreek.com](https://snapcreek.com/duplicator/?utm_source=duplicator_free&utm_medium=wp_org&utm_content=desc_details&utm_campaign=duplicator_free).